defunkydrummer/spinneret-vue/README.md

 # spinneret-vue

-Modifies (patches) and configures Spinneret (*another fine product from Ruricolist*) so it becomes comfortable for Vue.js usage (and other similar libraries)
+Modifies (patches) and configures Spinneret (*another fine product from Ruricolist*) so it becomes comfortable for Vue.js usage (and perhaps other similar libraries)

 **Pull requests welcome!**